arkadiko-dao/arkadiko/docs/grant.md

 - Set the percentage threshold to distribute BTC earnings
 - Trigger Emergency Shutdown

+ARE governance token holders will receive income in two ways: yield generated through stacking and stability fees, where applicable.

 ## Scope
 **What are the components or technical specs of the project?
 What will the final deliverable look like?
 How will you measure success?**

 A high-level architecture currently looks as follows:

 ![Architecture](https://github.com/philipdesmedt/arkadiko-dao/blob/master/docs/architecture-high-level.png?raw=true)

 Components & Technical Specs